 Independent contractor income

 If you are a worker earning a salary or wage, your employer reports your annual earnings at year-end on Form W-2.
-However, if you are an independent contractor or self-employed you should receive a Form 1099-MISC from each business client that pays you at least $600 during the tax year.
+However, if you are an independent contractor or self-employed you should receive a Form 1099-NEC (1099-MISC in prior years) from each business client that pays you at least $600 during the tax year.

 For example, if you are a freelance writer, consultant or artist, you hire yourself out to individuals or companies on a contract basis.
 The income you receive from each job you take should be reported to you on Form 1099-MISC.
 When you prepare your tax return, the IRS requires you to report all of this income and pay income tax on it.
 Your are still required to report all of your income even if you do not receive a 1099-MISC.